 The Neon system is offered to customers based on two options:

-1. A customer owned server model, where the customer purchases a Neon Application Software licence from Unidata and runs that software on their own servers, or
+1. A customer-owned server model, where the customer purchases a Neon Application Software licence from Unidata and runs that software on their own servers, or

 2. A hosted application service model where Unidata provides access to run the system on Unidata secure servers on a fee for service basis.

-There are a range of different Neon remote loggers available.
+There is a range of different Neon remote loggers available.
 While the models may be different, and the interfaces available in various models are different, the basic operation of all Neon remote loggers is the same.

 The figure on the right is an example of a Neon installation showing an NRL connected to a Modbus sensor.